with Laurier Mandin, Andreas Schwabe and Stephanie Testa on September 16, 2019

 Stephanie: And then beyond that would be to sort of think about overall strategy, and to not focus too much on … To not have a pinhole view of your product, to step back and work with professionals who can help you bring that strategy together, reach your goals effectively, through well-crafted storytelling and well-crafted visuals.

 Andreas: That’s it for this episode of Product: Knowledge and our conversation with Stephanie Testa of One Glass in New York.
-You can find out more about Stephanie’s company, One Glass, by visiting oneglassvideo.com.
+You can find out more about Stephanie’s company, Firelight Studio, by visiting firelightstudio.com.
 Visit graphosproduct.com, where you can find out more about Graphos, our services, ideas, more podcasts, and our blog.
 All our podcasts are transcribed for the deaf and hard of hearing.
 Reach out on Twitter @graphosproduct, or email us through the form on graphosproduct.com.
 Thanks for listening, I’m Andreas Schwabe.